psifertex/breaking_decompilers/index.md

 - Higher Level Control Flow Structures

 Note: and several other topics worthy of an entire semester worth of advanced CS classes.

+This is in particular where we're targeting the decompiler aspect specifically even though the previous steps are also pre-requisites for decompilation they will also break disassemblers.

 ---